yunweneric/ai-ondevice/README.md

 # Offline AI

 A Flutter mobile application that allows you to download and use AI models offline on your device.
-Interact with powerful AI models like Gemini Pro and UX Pilot without requiring an internet connection.
+Interact with powerful AI models like Gemma without requiring an internet connection.

 ## 🌟 Features